bcit-ltc/infrastructure-documentation/docs/0_dev-workflow/deployment-release.md

 ## Kpt

-`Kpt` is a Kubernetes Resource Manifest (KRM) package manager.
+[`Kpt`](https://kpt.dev/) is a Kubernetes Resource Manifest (KRM) package manager.
 It simplifies the management of workloads by associating resources together as an "inventory".
-This inventory is recorded on all KRM's that are deployed together so that they can be tracked, updated, and pruned as necessary.
+This inventory is associated with all KRM's that are deployed together so that they can be tracked, updated, and pruned as necessary.

 ## CI/CD Pipelines